DennisCheng-520/C_BasicCourse.github.io/README.md

 ![image-20200521230325215](C_13days_BasicCourse.assets/image-20200521230325215.png)

+### Jekyll Themes

+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/DennisCheng-520/C_BasicCourse.github.io/settings).
+The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.